New K-dramas to catch on Netflix this November and December 2021

-Satisfy your K-drama fever with these new K-dramas to catch on Netflix this November and December 2021.
+Satisfy your K-drama fever with these new dramas to watch on Netflix.

 We love our fair share of K-dramas, and for good reason.
 This entertainment genre has gone way beyond simply entertaining audiences with their movies and television shows.
 With their influence on food, music, and especially fashion, K-dramas have pretty much become a global phenomenon, as most recently proven by Squid Game.